UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

 Tiled Macrostrat output, API-available in vector-based tile format has gained agreement from MTRI (TA4) and SRI (TA3) that it has the requisite structure and properties to be used as a base for CMA workflows.
 We will continue to refine this output and provide it to TA3.
-We will work on:
+Our key goals for this dataset are to:

-- improving the structure of tileserver output to better support querying by TA3 (ex., adding ability to filter by lithology).
+- Improve the structure of tileserver output to better support querying by TA3 (ex., by adding ability to filter by lithology).
-- Improving API capabilities for querying and filtering by relevant data fields
+- Imporve API capabilities for querying and filtering by relevant data fields
-- Integrating attribute types discussed by Lawley et al. (2022) and others, such as age ranges, paleolatitude, and vetted lithologic classes.
+- Integrate attribute types discussed by Lawley et al. (2022) and others, such as age ranges, paleolatitude, and vetted lithologic classes.

 The key codebase for this work, as well as for raster data provision, is the